Gepoide/interface/README.md

 initializeUI(sketchTitle)
 ```

-- `sketchTitle` (string): sets the sketch title in the UI and is also used for any downloadable file.
+- `sketchTitle` (string): sets the sketch title in the UI and also used the name for the saveCanvas() function.

 ---